rubenrua/Notes/dev_notes.md

 El código es como un chiste, si lo explicas es malo.

+You can optimise for execution speed.
+You can optimise for space.
+But the most precious thing you should optimise for is understandability.

 Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand (Escribes una vez, lees src cuatro veces.)
 — Martin Follen.